annkissam/akd/docs/Walkthrough.md

 as `$ mix akd.gen.task Deploy --with-phx`.
 This will generate a mix task by creating a file `akd_example_deployer/lib/mix/tasks/akd/deploy.ex`.
-Giving the `akd.gen.task` `--with-phx` flag comminucates to akd generators that the task being generated is to deploy a phoenix app.
-Therefore, it will generate hooks for phoenix app too.
+Giving the `akd.gen.task` `--with-phx` flag comminucates to akd generators that the task being generated is to deploy a Phoenix app.
+Therefore, it will generate hooks for Phoenix app too.
 The generated file should look like the following:

 ```elixir
 # akd_example_deployer/lib/akd_example_deployer/mix/tasks/akd/deploy.ex